Various free watch websites have been going viral over the past few months, often they’re heavily promoted via Facebook ads.

 - The Whois data is hidden for the sites, ANYONE could have set this site up and ANYONE could be buying/seeing your details &/or about to send you spam to the email you used!
 Learn about Alias emails!

-- Good news: Photos on their Facebook page indicate they buy the above watches on the cheap in bulk, then redistribute them (for a profit) in the UK.
+- Good news: Photos on the various Facebook pages we’ve seen indicate they buy the above watches on the cheap in bulk, then redistribute them (for a profit) in the UK / US.
 Note: The Royal Mail postage mark below.

 - The photos they use of people wearing the watches are not taken by themselves, they’re copied photos that have had the other brands info removed.